 5. Operations Leaders Do Not Manage; They Lead.

+The most important quality of an operations manager is leadership.
 Strong operations leaders work to make sure that staff is encouraged to perform to the best of their abilities by providing the tools necessary to make tasks seamless.
 Maintaining healthy and motivated teams is more than just applying strategies and project management tools to create an optimum output result; it involves thoughtful leadership and management of each level of involved human capital.

 The online MBA with specialization in Operations Management from The University of Scranton is designed to provide a rich educational experience, along with the analytical and problem-solving skills needed to apply in multi-layer organizations.
+Gain mastery of the five qualities of an operations manager, and apply your learning toward achieving a leadership role.

 - Yu Xiaomin; Wu Yang; Shan Wei “The Relationship between Transformational Leadership and Leader-Member Exchange in Different Culture: A Meta-Analysis”, Wireless Communications, Networking and Mobile Computing (WiCOM), 2011 7th International Conference on, On page(s): 1 – 5